 After the initial occupancy period, the owner may request a rent adjustment in accordance with the owner's lease.
 Any such request shall be limited to an increase of no more than 5% of the current contract rent amount.
-RRHA may approve larger rent increases if the owner provides sufficient documentation of significant property improvements or upgrades or increases in the amenities provided to tenants.
-In no case will RRHA approve a contract rent increase solely for an increase in homeowners insurance or property taxes for the assisted unit.
-For rent increase requests after initial lease-up, RRHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
+RRHA may approve larger rent increases if the owner provides sufficient documentation of significant property improvements. or upgrades or increases in the amenities provided to tenants, or if the tenant provides a self-certification of approval for the increase and agreement to increased rental payment, if necessary.
+In no case will RRHA approve a contract rent increase solely for an increase in homeownershomeowners' insurance or property taxes for the assisted unit.
+For rent increase requests after initial lease up, RRHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
 In evaluating the proposed rents in comparison to other units on the premises RRHA will consider unit size and length of tenancy in the other units.